 The function of a current transformer (CT) can be understood better by comparing it to the more commonly known voltage transformer (VT).
 Recall that in a voltage transformer, an alternating current in one circuit sets up an alternating magnetic field in a coil in the circuit.
 The coil is wrapped around an iron core, which spreads the magnetic field, nearly undiminished, to another coil in a different circuit, one without a power source.

-The difference with a CT is that the circuit with power has, effectively, one loop.
+In contrast, the CT's difference is that the circuit with power has, effectively, one loop.
 The powered circuit goes through the iron core only once.
 A CT is, therefore, a step-up transformer.

 CT & VT Formulae

 However, N1 = 1 for the primary in the case of the current transformer.
 Is the single power line effectively the equivalent of one loop?
-Does the last equation reduce to i1 = i2 --- N2?
+Does the last equation reduce to i1 = i2 N2?
 No, because it was based on solenoid equations.
-For N1 = 1, the following formula is more appropriate: B = mu --- i/(2πr), where r is the distance of the center of the wire to the point where B is measured or sensed (the iron core, in the transformer case).
-So i1/(2πr) = i2 --- N2.
+For N1 = 1, the following formula is more appropriate:

 i1 is, therefore, merely proportional to the ammeter-measured value i2, reducing current measurement to a simple conversion.

 The one central function of a CT is to determine the current in a circuit.
 This is especially useful for monitoring high-voltage lines throughout the power grid.
 Another ubiquitous use of CTs is in domestic electric meters.
 A CT is coupled with a meter to measure what electrical usage to charge the customer.

 Another function of CTs is protection of sensitive measuring equipment.
 By increasing the number of (secondary) windings, N2, the current in the CT can be made much smaller than the current in the primary circuit being measured.
 In other words, as N2 goes up, i2 goes down.